-Use up your zucchini with this Zucchini Crisp recipe, a delectable dessert with apple flavoring and lots of delicious ingredients.
+Use up your garden-fresh zucchini with this Zucchini Crisp recipe, a delectable dessert with apple flavoring and lots of delicious ingredients.
 We’re talking brown sugar, lemon juice, and cinnamon!
+It’s a healthy summer dessert everyone will love.

 So you have a few zucchini lying around, and you’re not sure how to use them.
 I have just the recipe for you — Zucchini Dessert Crisp!
 This unique and delicious treat is the perfect way to use up your veggies and enjoy true culinary magic.

 Zucchini is sort of like tofu and eggplant.
 It can stand alone and be great, or you can do a bunch of sneaky cooking things to it and transform it into something else.
 Today we’ll turn the humble, healthy zucchini into apples…zucchini apples, that is!

 Ingredients in zucchini dessert crisp